michaelgu95/JobQueue/README.md

 # JobQueue
-Job Queue that fetches HTML requests from http://google.com/
+Job Queue that fetches HTML requests from a specified url

 ##Fire it up
 1. Install packages: $ npm install